-When you’re excited about starting your film project, it’s hard to focus on legal and copyright issues.
+When you’re excited about starting your documentary project, it’s hard to focus on legal and copyright issues.

-But if you have dreams of selling your documentary on DVD, uploading it to the Internet, showing it in film festivals or having it broadcast on television, you need to know the basics of copyright.
+But if you have dreams of a Netflix deal, uploading it to internet, showing it in film festivals or having it broadcast on television, you need to know the basics of copyright.

 Anyone who makes a film can decide who sees it and who copies it.